Chief Science Advisor Forum – Archived

 Erica Gregory

-Gill Jolly
+Dr Gill Jolly

-Co-chair, Chief Science Advisor Forum
+Chair, Chief Science Advisor Forum

 Chief Science Advisor | Hīkina Whakatutuki – Ministry of Business, Innovation and Employment

 Gill is a volcanologist from the UK and after researching magma physics for her PhD, she started work at the British Geological Survey.
 After a few years exploring for gold and base metals in the UK, she was involved in the eruption of Soufriere Hills volcano, Montserrat from 1995 to 2005.
 In 2006 she moved to NZ where she led the Volcanology team at GNS Science through New Zealand and SW Pacific eruptions.
 Between 2014 and 2018, she was the Director of the Natural Hazards Division and led the division through the response to the 2016 M7.8 Kaikōura Earthquake.
 She then became the Leader of the Natural Hazards and Risks Science Theme, and as such was responsible for developing GNS’ strategic direction for research on volcanoes, tsunami, landslides and earthquakes.
 From July 2023, she was seconded to the Ministry of Business, Innovation and Employment as their Chief Science Advisor.
-Gill cochairs the CSA Forum
+Gill currently chairs the CSA Forum

 Read George, Gary and Gill’s discussion paper ‘How the NZ government funds research to support policy and government operations’ (July 2023)